Kodular/Documentation/docs/components/screen.md

 ### Keyboard Visibility Changed

 Event will be invoked if the keyboard was visible or invisible.
+Note: This will not work if your app is in split screen or floating window mode.

 <div class="block" ai2-block="event" not-rendered="true" value="%7B%22componentName%22:%20%22Screen%22,%20%22name%22:%20%22Keyboard%20Visibility%20Changed%22,%20%22param%22:%20%5B%22is%20Keyboard%20Visible%22%5D%7D"></div>